cervand/parkinsons-keyboard/README.md

 ## 🎯 Overview
-Parkinson's Keyboard is a specialized keyboard software designed to assist individuals with Parkinson's disease in improving their typing experience.
+The Parkinson's Keyboard is a specialized keyboard software designed to assist individuals with Parkinson's disease in improving their typing experience.
 The software aims to reduce the impact of motor skill impairments caused by Parkinson's, making it easier for users to type accurately and efficiently.

 The software is designed to be integrated into our custom-made keyboard that runs on a Raspberry Pi Zero.